 To open up opportunities in emerging markets, Singapore also signed the Turkey-Singapore Free Trade Agreement (TRSFTA) in November 2015, and initiated the process to commence negotiations on a Free Trade Agreement with the Eurasian Economic Union (comprising Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia) in November 2015.
 These agreements will bolster Singapore’s network of free trade agreements and benefit companies from both sides.

 Academic and student exchanges between Singapore and Europe are active, as are collaborations and exchanges among the museums of Singapore and Europe.
-European films, cultural groups, and artistes are regularly featured in the Singapore Film Festival, Singapore Arts Festival and Singapore Biennale.
-An increasing number of Singapore cultural and performing arts groups and artistes are also making appearances in the great cultural venues and events in Europe.
+Singapore also hosts a large community of Europeans, and many European cultural institutions are also well-represented in Singapore.

-Some examples of major agreements and exchanges are as follows:
+Some examples of major agreements and events are as follows:

-Singapore-Russia annual High-Level Russia-Singapore Inter-Governmental Commission (IGC), co-chaired by Russian First Deputy Prime Minister Igor Shuvalov and Deputy Prime Minister Tharman Shanmugaratnam (established in 2010 as a platform for high-level political engagement and the development of broad-based bilateral cooperation in various fields).
+- The annual Russia-Singapore High-Level Inter-Governmental Commission (IGC) meeting, co-chaired by Russian First Deputy Prime Minister Igor Shuvalov and Deputy Prime Minister and Coordinating Minister for Economic and Social Policies Tharman Shanmugaratnam (established in 2010 as a platform for high-level political engagement and the development of broad-based bilateral cooperation in various fields).